6400 W Del Rio St, Chandler, AZ 85226

 One of my major concerns for VUU is that we have to pay our expenses while weathering challenges created by wide-ranging ages and interests among us—not to mention a pandemic that fundamentally changed VUU, its people, and yes, even me.
 Those of us who are elders, need to mentor the youth, younger generations, and up-and-coming new leaders who are finding VUU attractive.
 We need to accept change, honor new energy, and explore new ways of doing and being.
 Newer participants need to honor VUU traditions, and long-timers need to acknowledge that some traditions no longer fit.
 When long-held VUU customs rub against current VUU needs, it is important that everyone work together to foster new traditions and the growth and change they can bring.
 Otherwise entropy will prevail and VUU will lose relevance and shrink!
 I refuse to watch.

 A transplanted Iowan in AZ since1995, I joined VUU about ten years later.
 I have been thankful for my Ph.D. and regretful of it while in Arizona, where my areas of interest: Educational Research, Adult Ed/Training & Development seem under-appreciated.
 I found my niches in organizational development (of churches as some attempted to make themselves more relevant in the late 20th century), research, and computers.
 My career has also encompassed experience with the YWCA, community colleges, political polling, educational accreditation, and thirteen years at GoDaddy.
-Now retired, I enjoy helping VUU work!
-Thanks to the congregation for the opportunity to serve.
-In addition to “doing” VUU, I serve on an HOA board where I have spent four + years as president and about the same as vice president.
-It is much easier to do anyone’s board activity while retired than when gainfully employed!
+Now retired, Most of the time, I enjoy helping VUU work!
+Sometimes, our differences and challenges are a lot to handle.
+Thanks to the congregation for the opportunity to serve VUU.
+In addition to “doing” VUU, I serve on an HOA board where I have spent four + years as president and soon twice that as vice president.
+It is much easier to do anyone’s board activity, even two boards, while retired than when gainfully employed!

 I joined VUU, together with my wife Margareta, in 2007.
 My major activities since joining include membership in the original Green Sanctuary Team, during the period when we successfully applied to the UUA for official Green Sanctuary status, as well as establishing the VUU Garden and our Sustainability program.
 From 2016 until 2020 I was a member (and eventually Chairperson) of the VUU Leadership Development Committee when we worked hard to provide exciting and interesting leadership training and development opportunities for everyone in the VUU Community.